 Kellan MacInnes has been climbing the mountains of Scotland since he was a teenager.
 For the past 25 years he has lived with HIV/AIDS.
 His first book Caleb’s List (Luath Press 2013) was acclaimed by readers, reviewers and mountaineers alike.
-Caleb’s List went on to be a best seller and as well as being entered for the Boardman Tasker Prize for mountain literature it was shortlisted for the 2013 Saltire Society Scottish First Book Award, Scotland’s most prestigious literary prize.
-Kellan’s first novel The Making of Mickey Bell was published by Sandstone Press on 15 September 2016.
+Caleb’s List went on to be a best seller and as well as being entered for the Boardman Tasker Prize for mountain literature it was shortlisted for the Saltire Society Scottish First Book Award, Scotland’s most prestigious literary prize.
+Kellan’s first novel The Making of Mickey Bell was published by Sandstone Press in 2016.

 Kellan MacInnes holds an honours degree in psychology from the University of Aberdeen.
 Diagnosed with AIDS related cancer in the late 1990s and given just six months to live, he did what HIV positive people did back then; he packed in his job in social work, cashed in his pension, went home and waited to die.
 Only he didn’t…

 As the years passed and treatments improved, Kellan was able to return to work; first as a volunteer befriender and fundraiser for one of Scotland’s leading HIV charities, then later as a painter and decorator, a life coach, a bike tour guide, an Airbnb host and a supermarket delivery driver.
 Following the publication of Caleb’s List, Kellan was awarded a grant by Creative Scotland to help research his next book and to fulfil his ambition to become a writer.